ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameEventValue.md

 Represents a bit field determining if a message from an actor was read by the player.

-Messages are arbitrarily assigned a bit index based on their last parameter.
+Messages are assigned a bit index based on their last parameter.
 The bits are reserved in the vanilla game as follows:

 ```
 0b00000000_00000001 => DiskGardenZone_Tico006 (Talking to the Yellow Luma on the starting planet of the Good Egg Galaxy's second mission)